 It is important to have children’s eye health checked early.
 This helps to rule out disease and lazy eye.
 Early treatment for lazy eye or amblyopia can be instituted the better is the outcome.
 As the child matures, the more refined and detailed the exam becomes.
 Having properly corrected lenses, if needed, is also crucial to school-age children and their ability to concentrate in class.
 Learn more below about the importance of pediatric eye care.

 Vision problems in children and adolescents can cause difficulty with learning, communicating, social activities, and sports.
 Left untreated, vision problems can become more difficult to correct.
-Improving the eye health of children and adolescents goes beyond just preventing visual impairment.
-It can help prevent long-term problems such as delayed development, academic underachievement, and impeded enjoyment of and participation in social activities.”
+Improving the eye health of children and adolescents goes beyond just preventing visual impairment.”

 – The National Institutes of Health (NIH)

 Not sure if your child has vision problems?
 Here are some early signs they might need to have an eye exam:

 - Complains of frequent headaches

 - Turns or tilts head to use one eye only

 - Confuses small words when reading

 When should my child have an eye exam?

 Dr. Teles examines infants and children at any age.
 Newborns and high-risk newborns are generally checked by a pediatrician or other eye specialist in the hospital nursery.
 During the infant’s first year a more thorough screening is usually performed on a visit to the pediatrician or an eye doctor with experience in examining young children.